ceph/ceph/doc/rados/configuration/bluestore-config-ref.rst

 For example, when an RGW client stores a 1KB S3 object, it is written to a single RADOS object.
 With the default :confval:`min_alloc_size` value, 4KB of underlying drive space is allocated.
-This means that roughly (4KB - 1KB) == 3KB is allocated but never used, which corresponds to 300% overhead or 25% efficiency.
+This means that roughly (4KB - 1KB) == 3KB of that RADOS object's allocated space is never used, which corresponds to 300% overhead or 25% efficiency.
 Similarly, a 5KB user object will be stored as one 4KB and one 1KB RADOS object, again stranding 4KB of device capacity, though in this case the overhead is a much smaller percentage.
 Think of this